 Holly Golightly is a complex young woman, running from her past and trying to discover who she really is.
 She’s frightened of belonging to anything or anyone.

-Tiffany’s isn’t about what she can buy but about how she one day wants to see herself.
+Breakfast at Tiffany’s isn’t about what she can buy but about how she one day wants to see herself.

 ‘I don’t want to own anything until I find a place where me and things go together.
 I’m not sure where that is but I know what it is like.
 It’s like Tiffany’s.’